WHY DO WE FALL ILL?

 Answers: The basic principles involved in medical treatments are:

-- Minimize the impact of disease on human body.
+- Minimise the impact of disease on a human body.

 - Help in providing immunity of the body.